Strong electronic winds blowing under liquid flows on carbon surfaces: Conclusions

-In conclusion we report the generation of a very large electronic current induced by the controlled motion of a liquid droplet at the surface of carbon nanomaterials.
-Our results suggest that the current generation is mediated by hydrodynamic momentum transfer from the liquid molecules to the phonons in the solid.
-Our specifically tailored system is particularly well suited to evidence the phonon-drag induced electronic current.
-Indeed, the combination of a local micrometric flow on strongly wrinkled graphene samples along with the choice of a very viscous and neutral liquid allows the phonon-drag as a direct momentum transfer to dominate any other current generation mechanism.
-The versatility of our setup allows to tune the fluid velocity as well as the solid's electronic properties using the bias between the electrodes to fully characterize the phenomenon.
-Finally, all experimental results were rationalized with our new dedicated model of the phonon-drag.
-Our findings pave the way for the active control of fluid transport at the nanoscale by harnessing the interplay between fluid molecules and the collective excitation in the solid suggesting that novel nanofluidic functionalities can be proposed where a flow of fluid at the interface with tunable solid can be generated by externally excitable phonons or structural deformation waves.
-Further, the coupling of electronic and micro-fluidic currents bears the promise of ubiquitous and environmentally friendly energy production as demonstrated recently in titanium carbide MXene based transpiration-driven electrokinetic power generators \citep{Bae2022}.
+We report the generation of electronic current in multilayer graphene induced by the controlled motion of a liquid droplet.
+Our results suggest that the current generation is mediated by hydrodynamic momentum transfer from the flowing liquid to the phonons in the solid.
+Our specifically tailored experimental system is particularly well-suited to evidence this phonon drag mechanism.
+Indeed, the combination of a local micrometric flow on graphene samples of tunable corrugation with the use of highly viscous neutral liquids allows the phonon drag to dominate current generation over other possible mechanisms.
+The versatility of our setup enables us to tune the fluid velocity as well as the solid's electronic properties using the bias between the electrodes to fully characterize the phenomenon.